 Jon dedicated time to the importance of seeing digital transformation as a journey at Acumatica Summit 2021, an amazing event that encouraged Acumatica customers, partners, and developers to come for the community but stay for the digital transformation.
 During the Day One keynote, he said, “Everybody is talking about digital transformation.”

 And they should be.
 Jon provided a digital transformation roadmap to aid customers on their unique journeys.
-The roadmap includes Business Process, IT Process, User Engagement, Customer Engagement, and Competitive Differentiation, and you can learn more when you watch the keynote, which is available on demand.
+The roadmap includes Business Process, IT Process, User Engagement, Customer Engagement, and Competitive Differentiation, and you can learn more when you watch the keynote.

 In the meantime, reconcile yourself to—and get excited about—the fact that digital transformation is here to stay.
 The team at Acumatica is ready to help.
 Contact our team today with questions and/or to request a demonstration.